 Here you’ll find the technical specifications of our entire line of rowing and sailing models.
 If you’re looking for an overview to help you get an idea of which boat may be best suited to your desired use, check out the Our Boats page for a photographic summary.

 This page is best viewed on a tablet or desktop computer.
-Smaller screens may not be able to see the entire chart.
+Smaller screens may not be able to see the entire chart; scroll to reveal additional columns.

 The above Safe Loading Capacities are computed in accordance with 33CFR183.35 and 33CFR183.39 for boats rated for more than 2HP and with 33CFR183.37 and 33CFR183.43 for boats rated for 2HP or less – the Safe Powering Capacities are computed in accordance with 33CFR183.53.